Jose Miranda Player Props: Twins vs. Red Sox

-On Wednesday, Jose Miranda (.195 batting average in his past 10 games, with two doubles, a walk and four RBI) and the Minnesota Twins play the Boston Red Sox, whose starting pitcher will be Corey Kluber.
-First pitch is at 7:10 PM ET.
+After going 1-for-4 with an RBI in his most recent game, Jose Miranda and the Minnesota Twins take on the Boston Red Sox (who will hand the ball to Tanner Houck) at 1:35 PM ET on Thursday.

-In his last game he had a hitless performance (0-for-5 with an RBI) against the Red Sox.
+In his most recent game he had a one-hit performance (1-for-4) against the Red Sox.

 Jose Miranda Game Info & Props vs. the Red Sox